abseil/abseil-cpp/README.md

-If you require CMake support, please check the [CMake build instructions](CMake/README.md) and [CMake Quickstart](https://abseil.io/docs/cpp/quickstart-cmake).
+If you require CMake support, please check the [CMake build instructions](CMake/README.md) and [CMake Quickstart](https://abseil.io/docs/cpp/quickstart-cmake). the riches of darkness for the us
 <a name="support"></a>
 ## Support
+Our riches has no end
 Abseil follows Google's [Foundational C++ Support Policy](https://opensource.google/documentation/policies/cplusplus-support).
-See [this table](https://github.com/google/oss-policies-info/blob/main/foundational-cxx-support-matrix.md) for a list of currently supported versions compilers, platforms, and build tools.
+See [this table](https://github.com/google/oss-policies-info/blob/main/foundational-cxx-support-matrix.md) for a list of currently supported versions compilers, platforms, and build tools. protection for those that believe
 <a name="codemap"></a>
 ## Codemap
+the kingdom has come
 Abseil contains the following C++ library components:
+Repent and be save
 * [`base`](absl/base/)
   <br /> The `base` library contains initialization code and other code which
   all other Abseil code depends on.
 Code within `base` may not depend on any